 Let’s think about the big picture of why we ask students to share their thinking when they are solving math problems.
 Fast forward to the employment years.
 When businesses hire employees, the employee will never be given a math problem to be solved.
 They will be given a PROBLEM to be solved.
 They will need to defend their thinking with their boss to convince him/her of their findings.
 Students are in training for their future.

-Above the “I,” students will restate or tell in their own words what the problem is asking.
+Ask students to restate or tell in their own words what the problem is asking.
 Students will tell what they know and what they need to figure out.

-To the left side of the vertical bar of the “I,” students will draw a picture, diagram, sketch, T-chart, table, or whatever helps show their thinking.
+Next, have students draw a picture, diagram, sketch, T-chart, table, or whatever helps show their thinking.
 Encourage students to draw arrows and underline things that help them explain what they are thinking.
 Students should show what they are thinking in this space.

-To the right side of the vertical bar of the “I,” students will write using words, sentences, lists or whatever it takes to explain the steps they took to solve the problem.
+Then ask students to write using words, sentences, lists or whatever it takes to explain the steps they took to solve the problem.
 Encourage students to pretend the person reading their explanation does not understand at all so they need to be very clear in their explanation.

-Below the “I,” students will state the answer and underline or put a box around it.
+Have students state the answer and underline or put a box around it.
 Remind students to always label the units on their answer.
 They will also prove they are right.

 Collect Student Work Samples and Practice Scoring Sample Tasks